-Optimising WordPress Site’s Database
+Optimizing WordPress Site’s Database

-It’s a good practice to optimise your WordPress database from time to time.
+It’s a good practice to optimize your WordPress database from time to time.
 This is similar to using a disk defragmenter on your local hard disk, except that you are optimising WordPress site’s the data contained within your WordPress database instead.

 To perform the optimization, log in to your phpMyAdmin and select the database whose tables you wish to optimize.